GediminasMasaitis/moonfish/README.md

 Conversely, you may also invoke your compiler by hand.
 (Feel free to replace `cc` with your compiler of choice.)

 Note: If your C implementation doesn’t support pthreads, but supports C11 threads, you can pass in `-Dmoonfish_c11_threads`.

+Note: If your C implementation doesn’t support threads at all, you can pass in `-Dmoonfish_no_threads`.

 ~~~
 cc -ansi -O3 -pthread -D_POSIX_C_SOURCE=199309L -o moonfish chess.c search.c main.c